antoniopantaleo/APFlipDigits/README.md

 }
 ```

-`FlipDigit` view can be customized, specifying a `FlipDigitsOptions`, like in this example here
+You can customize the view specifying a `FlipDigitsOptions`, like in this example here:

 ```swift
 import APFlipDigits